 As for where to apply for positions?
 There are many sites out there completely dedicated to remote or flexible work, and the following are the ones I used in my search:

 I know there's a lot, but it's worth it to check all of them everyday, even on the weekends, to find something that fits your qualifications.

 And that's basically what I did.
 I made my portfolio, resume and cover letter look attractive, applied for as many jobs as I could, waited patiently, and then finally something good happened.
 It takes some time and just a little bit of luck, so keep up with it even when it seems hard, and you too can become a remote worker and digital nomad.
-I'll let you know how my journey goes, and I'm excited to influence others to join the lifestyle as well, because once you go flexible, you never go back.
+I'm excited to influence others to join the lifestyle as well, because once you go flexible, you never go back.
 Good luck!